 Mathematicians call it ℝ² for short.
 The fancy-looking “R” refers to the real number set.
 With the “2” it means it takes two numbers to specify a unique point in the space.

-[As an aside: The font used is called Blackboard Bold, plus there are Unicode characters in most fonts for the common math ones: ℕ (naturals), ℤ (integers), ℚ (rationals), ℂ (complex), and a few others.]
+[As an aside: The font used is called Blackboard Bold, and there are Unicode characters in most fonts for the common math ones: ℕ (naturals), ℤ (integers), ℚ (rationals), ℂ (complex), and a few others.]

 The dimension idea generalizes.
 For example, ℝ³ is a formal term for the three-dimensional space that we inhabit.
 The number of dimensions can be whatever is needed mathematically.